ebelinski/apilevels/index.md

 <div class="footnotes">
   <ol>
     <li id="fn:1">
-      <p>Cumulative distribution figures were retrieved directly from Android Studio Preview Bumblebee | 2.21.1.1 Canary 6 on <b>August 6, 2021</b>.
+      <p>Cumulative usage distribution figures were retrieved directly from Android Studio Preview Bumblebee | 2.21.1.1 Canary 6 on <b>August 6, 2021</b>.
 These figures may have changed significantly since the last update.
 You may update the figures yourself with a <a href="https://github.com/ebelinski/apilevels">pull request</a>. <a href="#fnref:1" class="reversefootnote">↩</a></p>
     </li>
     <li id="fn:2">
       <p>API Level 20 is missing from the table because it matches Android 4.4W, the version that makes Android available for Android Wear. <a href="#fnref:1" class="reversefootnote">↩</a></p>